unixorn/zsh-quickstart-kit/README.md

 ## Set up Zgen and the starter kit

-Now that your fonts are taken care of, set up Zgen and the starter kit.
+Now that your fonts and default shell have been set up, install [zgen](https://github.com/tarjoilija/zgen) and the starter kit dotfiles.

 1. Install [Zgen](https://github.com/tarjoilija/zgen)
     1. `cd ~`